jammer-sysops/adbusters-website-2025/src/content/articles/its-time-for-bds-to-come-to-beijing.md

 The CCP is not unaided in its subjugation of noncomforming citizens.
 Some of the world’s largest corporations profit from slave labor exported from Xinjiang.
 Apple, BMW, Samsung, Sony, and Volkswagen represent just a handful of the 80-plus companies whose supply chains rely on factories wherein tens of thousands of Uyghurs removed from their homes are subjected to indoctrination, surveilled incessantly, and forced to work in conditions resembling slavery.

 Xinjiang is also the source of some 20%, or one fifth, of the world’s cotton.
 In an eerie echo of American slavery, at least half of a million ethnic-minority people are currently being coerced into picking cotton there by hand.
 According to a coalition of human-rights groups, “[v]irtually the entire apparel industry is tainted by forced Uyghur and Turkic Muslim labour.”
-This includes the likes of Adidas, Calvin Klein, Gap, H&amp;M, Tommy Hilfiger, Patagonia, and — you guessed it — Nike.
+This includes the likes of Adidas, Calvin Klein, Gap, H&M, Tommy Hilfiger, Patagonia, and — you guessed it — Nike.

 ‍